niranjankala/niranjankala.github.io/_posts/2024-11-20-backlog-refinement-mastering-agile-effort-estimation-for-scrum-success.md

   4. Enhancing the app’s dashboard UI.
   5. Developing a referral rewards program.
 - Each team member gets 5 dots to allocate.
-- Most dots go to the credit score calculator and authentication feature due to their high impact.
+- Most points are allocated to the credit score calculator and authentication feature due to their significant impact.
 Dot voting helps the team decide where to invest effort and resources first.

 #### **5. The Bucket System**
-**What It Is:** Tasks are placed into buckets that represent effort levels, ranging from low to high.
+**What It Is:** Tasks are organized into categories that reflect different levels of effort, ranging from low to high.

 **Real-World Example:**
 In a data migration project for an HRMS system: